rotto32/hrext07-my-cruddy-app/README.md

 - [ ] Add the ability to upload an image
 - [x] Add a div around each profile (personal or restaurant)
 - [x] Adding a new profile adds a new favs section to existing profiles
+- [ ] Need to fix bug where new users aren't being added to the page except on re-load
+- [ ] Need to fix bug where re-loading the page doesn't keep the most recent profile as the current user
+- [ ] Bug where re-adding restaurant after deleting adds it twice

 ---Appearance---
 - [x] Update the jumbotron with icons